Sheffield station: 1870–1960

-The station and Pond Street Goods Depot opened on a damp and cold day without any celebrations.
+The station and Pond Street goods depot were opened on a damp and cold day, without any celebrations.
 There were originally different passenger entrances for each class.
 The original station buildings have been preserved and are between island platforms 2 to 5.

-The station was given two extra platforms and a new frontage in 1905 at a cost of £215,000.
+The station was given two extra platforms and a new frontage in 1905, at a cost of £215,000.
 The enlargements consisted of creating an island platform out of the old platform 1 and building a new platform 1 and a new entrance.
-These works were overseen by the Chief Architect to the Midland Railway Charles Trubshaw.
+These works were overseen by the Chief Architect to the Midland Railway, Charles Trubshaw.

 Offices were built at the north end of the 300 ft long carriageway rooftop.
 A large parcels office was built to the south of the main buildings.
-Two footbridges connected the platforms, the one to the north for passengers, the one to the south for station staff and parcels.
+Two footbridges connected the platforms: one to the north for passengers, with the other to the south for station staff and parcels.
 The tracks were covered by two overall roofs.
-The older and larger spanned platforms 5 and 6, and an identical structure can still be viewed today at Bath Green Park railway station; the other platforms 1 and 2.
+The older and larger spanned platforms 5 and 6, and an identical structure can still be viewed today at the former station.
 Wartime damage put the roofs beyond economic repair; hence, they were removed in the autumn of 1956 and replaced by low-level awnings.